Shturmovicc/hordes-chat-translate/README.md

 ![image](https://github.com/user-attachments/assets/daa3fd31-8eb7-4ca2-a5b8-d3680fd6595a)

-If you are using tampermonkey/violentmonkey or any other userscript manager, use script.user.js else script.js.
+If you are using tampermonkey/violentmonkey or any other userscript manager, use index.user.js.

 Supports any language select in Settings -> Chat.\
 Click on language prefix to switch between original and translated.